 Since the original CARF survey, Manna attempted to become a part of the Medicaid-based network but found that our "specialty" services were not a part of their seven areas that they provide funding for.
-Nevertheless, the CEO of Manna intends on working towards encouraging this system to make internal changes so that the needs of their constituents are met.
+Nevertheless, the CEO of Manna continues to "knock on doors" of those employed by Medicaid programs in Georgia (DBHDD and DHS) on working towards encouraging this system to make internal changes so that the needs of their constituents are met.
 We will propose that they carve out a "specialized service" for Trauma-based Disorders and Eating Disorders.